SeasonalKirito/animalpy/README.md

 ## AnimalPY 🐍
 AnimalPY is your assistant in recieveing links to images of animals 🤖
 ## Installation 📩
-Tested on Newest Python Versions
+Tested on Newest Python Versions,
 There are no requirements needed other then the standard library ✅
 ```cmd
 pip install git+https://github.com/SeasonalKirito/AnimalPY.git